- BAADER, Theodor

 BEYER, Kurt.
 18?? — 19??.
 German Student of Indology.
 Ph.D.
 Bonn 1923.

 BEYTHAN, Hermann.
 Teichel bei Rudolstadt, Thüringen 29.5.1875 — 1945?.
 German Missionary and Indologist (Tamil Scholar).
 Son of a farmer.
-After Mission ...
+After Mission School in Leipzig ...

 - BEZZENBERGER, Adalbert

 BEZZENBERGER, Adalbert.
 Kassel 14.4.1851 — Königsberg 31.10.1922.
 German IE scholar.
 Professor in Königsberg.
-Son of the Germanist scholar Heinrich Ernst B. (1814-1892, later ...
+Son of the Germanist scholar Heinrich Ernst B. (1814-1892) and Amalie ...

-- BHARATI, Agehananda (Leopold Fischer), Swami
+- BHARATI, Agehananda (Leopold Fischer)

 BHARATI, Agehananda (Leopold Fischer), Swami.
-Wien 20.4.1923 — New York 14.5.1991.
-Austrian born Indologist, Tantric Scholar and Anthropologist, for a long ...
+Vienna 20.4.1923 — Rochester, NY 14.5.1991.
+Austrian-born Indologist, Tantric Scholar and Anthropologist, for ...

 - BIANCHI, Ugo

 BIANCHI, Ugo.
-Cavriglia, Arezzo 13.10.1922 — Firenzuola 14.4.1995.
+Cavriglia, Arezzo 13.10.1922 — Firenzuola, Florence 14.4.1995.
 Italian Scholar of Iranian Religion.
-Studies in Rome under Pettazzoni.
-From 1954 PD ...
+Son of a parastatal employee, grew up in Rome.
+Studies ...

-- BICKEL, Gustav Wilhelm Hugo
+- BICKELL, Gustav

-BICKEL, Gustav Wilhelm Hugo.
-Kassel 7.7.1838 — Wien 25.1.1906.
-German Orientalist (Semitic Scholar) in Austria.
-Son of Johann Wilhelm B., Professor ...
+BICKELL, Gustav Wilhelm Hugo.
+Kassel 7.7.1838 — Vienna 25.1.1906.
+German Oriental (Semitic) Scholar in Austria.
+Son of Johann Wilhelm Bickel (1799–1844), Professor ...

 - BIČURIN, Iakinf (Hyacinth, originally Nikita Jakovlevič B.)

-BIČURIN, Iakinf (Hyacinth, originally Nikita Jakovlevič B.).
-Akulevo, Tsivil’skij district, Kazan Province 29.8.1777 — St.Petersburg 11.5.1853.
+BIČURIN, Iakinf (Hyacinth, originally Nikita Jakovlevič).
+Akulevo, Tsivil’skij district, Kazan Province 29.8.1777* — St.Petersburg 11.5.1853.
 Russian (Čuvaš) Monk, Orthodox Priest, Sinologist and ...

 - BIDDULPH, Charles Hubert

 BIDDULPH, Charles Hubert.
-Abu, Rajasthan 28.7.1898 — 11.10.1966.
+Abu, Rajasthan 28.7.1898 — London 11/16.10.1966.
 British Engineer and Numismatist in India.
-Educated at Philander Smith College in Nainital ...
+Son of Charles Bidduplh (1867–1937) and ...

 - BIDDULPH, John

 BIDDULPH, John.
-Ledbury 25.7.1840 — Gray Court, London 31.17.1921.
+Ledbury, Hereforshire 25.7.1840 — Gray Court, London 31.12.1921.
 British Colonial Officer and Anthropologist in India.
-Son of Robert B., educated ...
+Son of Robert Biddulph (1801–1864, a Whig ...

 - BIESE, Yrjö Moses Jalmari

 BIESE, Yrjö Moses Jalmari.
-Helsinki 4.1.1903 — 7.11.1983.
-Finnish Indologist and Linguist (Classical ...
+Helsinki 4.1.1903 — Helsinki 7.11.1983.
+Finnish Indologist and Linguist (Classical Philology and English).
+Professor ...

 - BIGANDET, Paul-Ambroise

 BIGANDET, Paul-Ambroise.
 Malans (Doubs) 13.8.1813 — Rangoon 19.4.1894.
 French Catholic Missionary and Buddhist Scholar.
 Fifty years in Burma.
-Educated in Besancon and at ...
+Educated in Besançon and at ...

 - BINGLEY, Alfred Horsford

 BINGLEY, Alfred Horsford.
-1865 — 1944.
+Cranleigh, Surrey 28.5.1865 — Surrey 20.4.1944.
 Sir.
 British Colonial Officer.
-Son of Peregrine Taylor B., educayed at Kensington School and Sandhurst.
-Served in ...
+Son of Peregrine Taylor Bingley (1825–1886) and Alice Austin, educated at ...

 - BINYON, Laurence Robert

 BINYON, Laurence Robert.
 Lancaster 10.8.1869 — Reading, Berkshire 10.3.1943.
 British Art Historian, Dramatist and Poet.
-Son of Frederick B. and Mary Dockray.
-Rducated ...
+Son of Frederick Binyon, a clergyman, and ...

 - BIOT, Jean Baptiste

 BIOT, Jean Baptiste.
 Paris 21.4.1774 — Paris 3.2.1862.
 French Historian of Science, especially Astronomy.
-Son of an treasury official, Joseph B., joined the ...
+Son of a treasury official, Joseph Biot, joined the army ...

 - BIRD, James